-The following procedure shall be used only for band edge measurements and only when realized gain of EUT antenna is available in given polarity as a function of frequency over the out- of- band emissions/ measurement range that covers both band/block-edges of the device.
+The following procedure shall be used only for band edge measurements and only when realized gain of EUT antenna is known in a given polarization as a function of frequency over the out- of- band emissions/ measurement range that covers both band/block-edges of the device.
 The realized gain accounts for the impedance mismatch of the antenna input to required impedance.
 The Gain of the EUT antenna has to be properly measured or simulated over the above-mentioned frequency range.
 If the device can generate and radiate multiple beams simultaneously the number of beams at any bandwidth and their radiating power (EIRP) level need to be identified.
 All measurement shall be made in the far-field.

-Calculate antenna port conducted power level using following equations:

-- Conducted Power level (dBm) at any frequency/BW = Measured EIRP level (dBm)/BW EUT antenna Gain (dBi) - Measured EIRP (dBm)/BW = level at the measurement antenna connector (dBm) Measurement antenna Gain (dBi) + path loss (dBi) - Path loss (dB) = $20 \log (\text{frequency in MHz}) + 20 \log (\text{measurement distance m}) 27.56$ - a) EUT Radiating a Single Beam on Rated EIRP: - 1) Maximize emissions using the procedure described in Appendix G. If necessary, align measurement antenna with EUT antenna to maximize emissions that use other linearly polarized transmission as described in Appendix G. - 2) Measure and record radiated emissions in band/block edge using the methods described in 5.5.3 of ANSI C63.26 (substitution method) or 5.5.4 of ANSI C63.26 (field strength method).
+- Calculate antenna port conducted power level using following equations: - Conducted Power level (dBm) at any frequency/BW = Measured EIRP level (dBm)/BW EUT antenna Gain (dBi) - Measured EIRP (dBm)/BW = level at the measurement antenna connector (dBm) Measurement antenna Gain (dBi) + path loss (dBi)

-- 3) Convert each radiated measurement to conducted power/BW using above equations. - 4) If EUT employs multiple cross-polarized transmissions, then sum the measured radiated power/BW across polarizations to calculate total conducted power level/BW. - 5) Evaluate the pass/fail decision by comparing total conducted power level/BW against the applicable limit. - b) EUT radiating multiple beams on rated EIRP: - 1) Measurement can be performed for each of the beams with other beams turned off.
-In this case.
-The measured levels from all beams must be summed in the linear units on each of the OOB frequencies and then convert them into decibels (dB or dBm).
+- Path loss (dB) = $20 \log (\text{frequency in MHz}) + 20 \log (\text{measurement distance m}) 27.56$ - a) EUT Radiating a Single Beam on Rated EIRP: - 1) Maximize emissions using the procedure described in Appendix G. If necessary, align measurement antenna with EUT antenna to maximize emissions that use other linearly polarized transmission as described in Appendix G. - 2) Measure and record radiated emissions in band/block edge using the methods described in 5.5.3 of ANSI C63.26 (substitution method) or 5.5.4 of ANSI C63.26 (field strength method). - 3) Convert each radiated measurement to conducted power/BW using above equations. - 4) Sum the measured radiated power/BW across two orthogonal polarizations to calculate total conducted power level/BW. - 5) Evaluate the pass/fail decision by comparing total conducted power level/BW against the applicable limit. - b) EUT radiating multiple beams, from different antenna array panels, on rated EIRP: - 1) Measurement can be performed for each of the beams with other beams turned off.
+In this case The measured levels from all beams must be summed in the linear units on each of the OOB frequencies and then convert them into decibels (dB or dBm).
 The EUT antenna Gain of the participating elements only can be accounted.
 The measured or simulated antenna Gain can be used.
-If an EUT transmits equal beams, evaluation on only one beam is sufficient.
-Total power on each of the OOB frequency can be calculated using 10 log(number of beams) - 2) Repeat steps a) 1) and a) 2) of the above procedure for each beam and polarization.
+If an EUT transmits equal beams (equal power and the same beam geometry and characteristics), evaluation on only one beam is sufficient.
+Total power on each of the OOB frequencies is then calculated by adding 10 log(number of beams) dB. - 2) Repeat steps a) 1) and a) 2) of the above procedure for each beam and polarization.
 Determine maximum radiated power density (max.
 EIRP). - 3) Convert maximum radiated power density (max.
 EIRP density) to conducted power spectral density using above equations.
-Note that gain of the EUT antenna in Equation (D.9) (see Appendix D) may be different for each beam. - 4) If EUT employs multiple cross-polarized transmissions, then sum the power spectral densities across the polarizations to determine the total power spectral densities being delivered to the antennas to calculate total PSD. - 5) Evaluate the pass/fail decision by comparing total PSD against the applicable limit. - 4.4.3 Measurement Procedures for Emissions in Spurious Domain
+Note that gain of the EUT antenna in Equation (D.9) (see Appendix D) may be different for each beam. - 4) If EUT employs multiple cross-polarized transmissions, then sum the power spectral densities across the polarizations to determine the total power spectral densities being delivered to the antennas to calculate total PSD. - 5) Evaluate the pass/fail decision by comparing total PSD against the applicable limit. - 4.4.3 Measurement Procedures for Emissions